Stef2k16/goalive/README.md

 ## Functionality
 **Goalive** allows to define a list of custom endpoints that should be polled periodically.
 These endpoints should be dedicated health endpoints that return a 2xx HTTP status code if the service is running fine.
-In case of problems, i.e. HTTP status codes != 2xx or connection issues, notifications can be send via Discord or Telegram.
+In case of problems, i.e. HTTP status codes != 2xx or connection issues, notifications can be send via Discord, Telegram, or Slack.
 To avoid messages en masse for a failing endpoint, notifications are only send for the first detected failure or if a previously failing endpoint has been fixed.

 Alternatively, the most recent status can be requested manually.